WordPress Themes Explained

 The WordPress Theme

-WordPress themes drive web template systems much further.
+WordPress themes expand website template systems one step further.

-A WP theme controls and integrates the design aspects of the website.
-It lets you add a “skin” to your site similarly to what a template system does but it provides users with complete control over the management, appearance and customization aspects of your template options.
+A WP theme controls and unifies all of the design areas of a website.
+It lets you add a “skin” to your site similarly to what a website template system does but it also also gives you more control over the management and customization of all template settings.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).